Preakness Stakes 2026 Betting Preview: Winner Odds, Predictions, & Best Bets

 Despite the back-to-back losses, Napoleon Solo’s effort in recent workouts suggests he’s ready to tackle the Preakness Stakes.
 He is on the heels of a tidy workout with a time of 1:10.00 at six furlongs.
 If everything comes back together for Napoleon Solo, he should be in the mix.

-As one of the best bets to win the Preakness Stakes, Danny Gargen’s Talkin is a mega value play at +2200.
-With his odds likely to shorten by post time, now is the best time to place your wagers on this longshot.
+As one of the best bets to win the Preakness Stakes, Danny Gargen’s Talkin is a value play at +1200.
+I predicted his odds would shorten by post time, which they did as you could have gotten Talkin at +2200 at the beginning of the week.

 After opting to skip the Kentucky Derby, Talkin should be fresh and ready to run in the Preakness Stakes.
 He was in strong form in the Toyota Blue Grass (G1) in his latest outing to nearly get the win against a tough field.